 To show you understand their audience: Used Joomla to design a new ordering platform as a response to customer concerns, increasing customer repurchases by 13%.

 To prove you can project manage a team: Lead a team of six copywriters to conduct a complete overhaul on the client content management system, moving them to the 1st page of Google for five different blog posts.

 To display you can work alongside the engineering team: Lead rebrand and performed front-end development for a nonprofit giving app, leading to a viral social media campaign with 500,000 impressions.

 Now, it's time to put the above resume objectives on paper.

-Your resume will be broken out into five sections: a brief summary, contact information, professional experience, skills, and education.
+Your resume template will be broken out into five sections: a brief summary, contact information, professional experience, skills, and education.
 Within your work experience section, list your most recent role first, followed by the second-most recent, and so on (this is called a reverse chronological resume format).

 Below, we dive into each of your resume sections, starting with: